Spirit of America Bookstore

 • 1989 June 6: A joint F.B.I.-E.P.A. raid at the Rocky Flats nuclear weapons production facility near Denver, Colorado found evidence of criminal violations of environmental law; the plant was closed and management personnel later pled guilty.

-• 1989 Aug 22: Black Panthers co-founder Huey P. Newton [1942-1989] was shot to death in Oakland, California by a member of the prison-based Black Guerilla Family.
+• 1989 Aug 22: Black Panthers Party co-founder Huey P. Newton [1942-1989] was shot to death in Oakland, California by a member of the prison-based Black Guerilla Family.

 • 1989 Aug 25: NASA's Voyager 2 space probe flew past Neptune, sending back photographs of the planet and its moons.